Tap or Bottled Water, Which is Better?

 The latest figures (2014) show that 75% of Americans drink fluoridated water.
 The fluoride level in drinking water is set at 0.7 mg per liter (15).

 The beneficial impact of fluoride is enormous: this type of water reduces tooth decay by 25% in both children and adults.

 Fluoride Health Concerns

-As expected, consumers also have risk perceptions associated with fluoridation, Knox (2017) (16), lists five of the major themes for opposition to fluoridation: skepticism, health effects, ethics, environmental impacts, and economics.
+As expected, consumers also have risk perceptions associated with fluoridation.
+Knox (2017) (16), lists five of the major themes for opposition to fluoridation: skepticism, health effects, ethics, environmental impacts, and economics.
 This study also voiced concerns about 'fraudulent research' and the influence of industry on government bodies.

-Bucher (1991) (17) studied the effect of sodium fluoride in rats and mice at concentrations which were between 16 and 113 times higher than the recommended level mentioned further up.
-They found that some animals developed dental fluorosis (mottling of the teeth) and some female rats had increased osteosclerosis (abnormal hardening of bone).
+Bucher (1991) (17) studied the effect of sodium fluoride in rats and mice at concentrations which were between 16 and 113 times higher than the recommended level mentioned further up and found that some animals developed dental fluorosis (mottling of the teeth) and some female rats had increased osteosclerosis (abnormal hardening of bone).
 There were no increases in neoplasms (tumors) in female rats or male rats.
 There was equivocal (ambiguous or questionable) evidence of carcinogenic activity of sodium fluoride in male rats based on the occurrence of a small number of osteosarcomas (the most common type of bone cancer) in treated animals.